 Sue: It looks pretty bad.
-I bet it looks even worse in colour.
+I bet it looked even worse in colour.

-As the dinosaur (I hesitate to call it a T-Rex because it looks nothing like any T-Rex I’ve ever seen) shambles down the street, Sue sighs deeply.
+As the dinosaur (I hesitate to call it a T-Rex because it doesn’t look like any T-Rex I’ve ever seen) shambles down the street, Sue sighs.

-Sue: So, do you have any childhood memories about this story that you’d like to share with us?
+Sue: So do you have any childhood memories you’d like to share?